Radar scan before seo investment

 What to keep in mind

-Radar is a strong fit if leadership is asking for justification before renewing SEO or content spend, if past SEO investments failed to translate into clear inbound growth, or if you are unsure whether the site is ready for programmatic SEO or GEO expansion.
-It is less useful if you only need keyword ideas or copy tweaks; its value is in clarifying structural readiness and de-risking larger strategic bets.
+This is a strong fit when leadership wants justification before new SEO or content spend, when past investment did not lead to clear inbound growth, or when the team is unsure whether the current site is ready for programmatic SEO or GEO expansion.